osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 [webserver-resource]: https://github.com/osgi/osgi.enroute.examples.webserver.webresource

-%% Pretty neat example!
+%%% Pretty neat example!
 Where can I find the engine behind this?
 I would like to see what actually makes all this work.
 The description on this page makes it somehow look like magic.

+%%% Is there a reason why these requirement/capability pairs do not resolve at compile time?
+They only resolve at runtime.
+It is still wonderful that this happens, but it would be very useful if they actually resolved at compile time, too.

+%%% Are there any more general examples of capability/requirements that do _not_ use extenders?